- Academic Affairs

 Donald B. Tobin, JD

-Dean, Francis King Carey School of Law
+Dean of the Francis King Carey School of Law

 One of the nation’s leading experts on the intersection of tax and campaign finance laws, Donald B. Tobin, JD, was appointed dean and professor of the University of Maryland Francis King Carey School of Law on July 1, 2014, following a national search.